-In conclusion, the 9300M Rapoo combo offers great value for what it’s worth, coming with an excellent keyboard and an average but useful mouse on the side.
+In conclusion, the 9300M Rapoo combo offers great value for what it’s worth, coming with an excellent keyboard and an average but the useful mouse on the side.
 This model is specially made for people who have a small desk where every inch counts, or who are looking for an extremely portable option.
 For the latter group, it is especially good news that the Numpad has remained intact.
-Checkout the unboxing of Rapoo 9300M combo
+Check out the unboxing of the Rapoo 9300M combo Here.

 While the 9300M was going for a completely minimalistic design, the 8200M Rapoo combo goes in the opposite direction.
 It’s not overly flashy but it definitely doesn’t shy away from adding a little extra flair to the design.
 The flair comes in the form of Cybertruck inspired chassis with a glossy outline in a matte, textured top layer (sidenote: the 8200M existed before the Cybertruck!
 Not saying Elon Musk copied Rapoo’s design, but, you never know…).

-The 8200M goes way beyond the 9300M Rapoo combo in delivering features as it no longer has to be extra small and portable.
-So, while the comfortable typing experience, adequate key spacing, and multi-device connectivity is shared between the two combos, the 8200M Rapoo combo also offers a full row of multimedia keys, function keys, feet to adjust keyboard height, fully spaced arrow-keys, a light indicator for connected devices, higher key-travel and on top of that, spill-resistance!
+The 8200M Rapoo keyboard and mouse combo goes way beyond the 9300M in delivering features as it no longer has to be extra small and portable.
+So, while the comfortable typing experience, adequate key spacing, and multi-device connectivity are shared between the two combos, the 8200M Rapoo combo also offers a full row of multimedia keys, function keys, feet to adjust keyboard height, fully spaced arrow-keys, a light indicator for connected devices, higher key-travel and on top of that, spill-resistance!
 Perhaps the only missing feature is the lack of light indicators for Caps Lock and Num Lock keys.